-- It is important to NOT overfeed, as any excess nori that is uneaten may contribute to the lessening of the water quality in the aquarium.
+- Do not overfeed, only feed what the tank inhabitants will consume in a short period of time.
+Remove any uneaten nori after an hour.
+Excessive uneaten nori may contribute to the lessening of the water quality in the aquarium.

-- To enhance its nutritional value, you can option to apply a few drops of a liquid vitamin supplement such as Selcon onto the dried nori and allow it to soak in before feeding.
+- To enhance its nutritional value, apply a few drops of a liquid vitamin supplement such as Selcon to the dried nori.
+Allow it to soak in before feeding.

-- Any unused nori should always be kept dry and stored in an airtight container!
-It will absorb moisture from the air, which particularly in high humidity regions may cause it to become damp and grow mold on it, making it unusable.
+- Unused nori should always be kept dry and stored in an airtight container.
+If it becomes damp, it can grow mold on it, making it unusable.

 How To Feed Livestock Nori

-Something to remember when you first start to feed your fish and other tank inhabitants nori is that often they are afraid of it to begin with because they are not used to seeing something strange drifting or waving around in their tank.
+Something to remember when you first start to feed your fish and other tank inhabitants nori is that often they are afraid of it, to begin with, they are not used to seeing something strange drifting or waving around in their tank.
 They may avoid it until they get used to seeing it and figure out that it is food.

 - Cut or tear off a long strip or chunk of the nori, roll it into a tube shape to help prevent rapid disintegration, secure it into a veggie or feeding clip and stick it into the tank, positioning it in a low current area.